tatsumoto-ren/tatsumoto-ren.github.io/blog/passive-listening.md

 instead you're doing something else while having the speech in your target language play in the background.

-We do passive immersion during times in a day where we can't actively engage with the language, such as when cooking, cleaning or commuting.
+We do passive immersion during times in a day when we can't actively engage with the language, such as when cooking, cleaning or commuting.
 Although your attention is divided during passive immersion, because you're left with no other choice,